joshp23/YOURLS-IQRCodes/README.md

 [PHP QR Code](http://phpqrcode.sourceforge.net/) by Dominik Dzienia (aka deltalab) generates the actual QR Codes

 [JavaScript MD5](https://blueimp.github.io/JavaScript-MD5/) by Sebastian Tschan (aka BlueImp) hashes the filenames in js

-#### DISCLAIMER:
-* This plugin is offered "as is", and may or may not work for you.
-Give it a try, and have fun!

 ===========================